ysz7/genesis-agent/README.md

 ---

 You want your own AI agent — a trading desk, a research bot, a support automation.
-Building one from scratch means re-implementing the capabilities *every* serious agent needs — model wiring, tool calling, memory, planning, delegation, safety, deployment — before any real work begins.
+Building one from scratch means re-implementing everything every serious agent needs: model wiring, tool calling, memory, planning, delegation, safety, and deployment — before any real work begins.

-**genesis-agent is that foundation, already built — and kept current with the frontier.** A clean, lightweight base for *any* vertical agent: copy the folder, describe the role in `persona.md`, drop your domain tools into `tools/` — done.
+**genesis-agent is that foundation, already built.**

+A clean, lightweight base for any vertical agent:
+copy the folder → describe the role in `persona.md` → drop your tools into `tools/` → done.

-Everything generic is finished and stays frozen: providers (OpenAI · Anthropic · OpenRouter · offline Ollama), automatic tool discovery + MCP, the agent loop with retries and usage limits, memory with auto-compaction, planning, sub-agent delegation, a sandbox-and-approval safety layer, a live console, and headless / Docker / cron deployment.
-You write only what makes your agent *yours*.
+Everything generic stays finished and frozen:
+- Providers (OpenAI · Anthropic · OpenRouter · offline Ollama)
+- Automatic tool discovery + MCP
+- Agent loop with retries and usage limits
+- Memory with auto-compaction
+- Planning and sub-agent delegation
+- Sandbox + approval safety layer
+- Live console
+- Headless / Docker / cron deployment

+You only write what makes the agent *yours*.

-And unlike heavyweight frameworks, there's no magic to fight and little to carry: the whole engine is ~8k lines of readable Python on Pydantic AI (Python 3.10+, packaged with `uv`, six core dependencies) — light on resources, small enough to read in a sitting, simple enough to trust in production.
+Unlike heavyweight frameworks, there is almost nothing to fight:
+~8k lines of readable Python on Pydantic AI, six core dependencies, light enough to run anywhere and simple enough to trust in production.

-**It runs in any environment from day one** — interactive terminal, headless HTTP service, Docker container, or on a schedule via cron / Task Scheduler — and a fresh copy is already a working general-purpose agent with six built-in tools (file read/write, list dir, shell, fetch URL, **web search**):
+A fresh copy is already a working general-purpose agent with built-in tools (files, shell, fetch, web search) and runs from day one in the terminal, as an HTTP service, in Docker, or on a schedule.

 <img src="docs/assets/genesis-agent-chat-cli.png" alt="genesis-agent live console: identity and capabilities panels, then a task executed as a reasoning tree with a tokens/time footer">